-At the center of the site, the hospital’s former waiting hall is connected to the building’s main entrance on Bolsover Street.
-The technical requirements of retaining this 1927-listed building in situ involved careful preservation of the historic structure’s Roman Classical architectural character while creating a flexible interior office design.
+The hospital’s former waiting hall—a 1927-listed building—is connected to the apartment’s building’s main entrance on Bolsover Street.
+The team preserved the historic structure’s Roman Classical architectural character while creating more than 3,000 square feet of office space.